SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/commands/cmd-readme.md

 - Current pain points and goals

 EVALUATE AGAINST:
-1. Direct project application â€” Does this solve a current problem?
+1. Direct project application Ã¢â‚¬â€ Does this solve a current problem?
-2. Skill development â€” Does this build relevant capability?
+2. Skill development Ã¢â‚¬â€ Does this build relevant capability?
-3. Future planning â€” Does this inform upcoming decisions?
+3. Future planning Ã¢â‚¬â€ Does this inform upcoming decisions?
-4. General enrichment â€” Interesting but no immediate use?
+4. General enrichment Ã¢â‚¬â€ Interesting but no immediate use?

 ASSESS STRATEGIC FIT:
 - Timing: Right now | Next quarter | Someday | Never